Nikhil-Samant/TizenWatchApp/README.md

 # TizenWatch
-Watch App for Tizen Wearable
+Watch App for Tizen Wearable.
+This has not been tested on Actual Device.

+# Installation
+You will need Tizen Studio or VS Code Tizen Extension to run this code.